Skip to main content

 ParemetersDescription

-Integration NameA name to identify your integration.
+Integration NameA name to identify the integration.

 Sending ProtocolChoose the required sending protocol for the integration.
 It can take two values: